worksona/the-sodanovels/the-next-listener/The-Next-Listener.md

 Not the encounter—that wouldn't happen until 1979\.
 But the preliminary observations started.
 Both Voyagers had turned their cameras toward the giant planet, still months away.
 Long-exposure images, trajectory refinements, science instrument calibration.

-Sarah wasn't involved in any of it.
+Liv wasn't involved in any of it.
 Junior techs didn't work on planetary encounters.
 She was still on midnight shift, still monitoring routine telemetry, still filing reports.

 But she noticed something in the trajectory data.